 Syracuse, NY 13210

 In August 2007, the Department of Veterans Affairs established a Center of Excellence at Canandaigua (CoE), organized as a prevention and research center embracing the overreaching goal of reducing the morbidity and mortality in the Veteran population associated with suicide.
 To this end, the Center’s mission is to develop and study Veteran focused, evidenced based, public health approaches to suicide prevention.
 A public health approach is defined as the integration of broadly based population level interventions designed to reach all Veterans, with targeted approaches to reach subpopulations of Veterans at high risk for suicidal behaviors.
-The CoE at Canandaigua seeks to meet this mission through serving as a national, regional and local resource on suicide research and prevention and mental health through two key Cores: the Epidemiology and Interventions Research Core and the Education, Training and Dissemination Core.
+The CoE at Canandaigua seeks to meet this mission through serving as a national, regional and local resource on suicide research and prevention and mental health through three key Cores: Epidemiology and Population Health Core, Clinical Interventions Core and Education, Training and Dissemination Core.

 Center of Excellence at Canandaigua,